xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 db.product.find( {"isDeleted": false}, {"_id": 1})
 ```

-please note that projection part, `{"_id": 1}`, may significantly improve performance because of 2
+please note that projection part, `{"_id": 1}`, can significantly improve performance because of 2
 factors: 1.
-If a compound index exists (`key: { isDeleted: 1, _id: 1}`), MongoDB will not scan any document and will simply return documents only containing "_id", because “_id” is in the index .
-2. Network traffic may be much lower.
+If a compound index exists (`key: { isDeleted: 1, _id: 1}`), MongoDB will not scan any document and will simply return documents only containing "_id", because it is in the index .
+2. Network traffic will be much lower.

 The 2nd method in the above code snippet is essentially similar to the following: